Mary J. Szczepanski "Never Give Up" MS Scholarship Foundation

 National college recipient

 Mason Goche, Portland State University, is our 4th national recipient.

 Congratulations Mason, we are very proud of you!

 National high school recipient

 Danielle Cooper, senior from Myrtle Beach High School, in Myrtle Beach, SC, is our 3rd recipient outside of Michigan.
 This past winter we went to the national audience for the third time.

 Congratulations, Danielle!
 We are very proud of you!

 Melissa Rose Ziemer Scholarship recipient

 We created the Melissa Rose Ziemer Scholarship as a living tribute to our dear friend Melissa.
 She is an incredible singer / songwriter and actress born and raised in Carbondale, Illinois until age 9 then moving to Vincennes, Indiana until age 18.
 Melissa moved to Chicago and played festivals, clubs, private parties and many other venues.
 Melissa is a proud 1991 graduate of Vincennes Lincoln High School.

 "Faith and Leadership" Award recipient

 Margaret Dowling, senior from Mount Carmel Academy in New Orleans, Louisiana, is our 4th recipient.
 Mount Carmel Academy has a rich tradition in Catholic education and some of the top students in the country.
 Margaret was chosen for being grounded in the Catholic faith and volunteering her time in the communities.

 Volleyball "Role Model" Award recipient

 our 2014 recipient.
 She is an incredible leader, a state champion, and a team player.

 Congratulations Annie, we are very proud of you!

 National Volleyball Senior "Leadership" Scholarship recipient

-Congratulations CeAnna, we are very proud of you!
+Congratulations Heather, we are very proud of you!